i4ata/my_website/pages/mandelbrot/text.md

 ## Interaction

 Below one can interact with the Mandelbrot set.
-You can zoom in infinitely and click on the image to see the trajectory of the corresponding number throughout the iterations!
+You can zoom in infinitely by inscribing a rectangle or click on the image to see the trajectory of the corresponding number throughout the iterations!